playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaSirdRouter.md

 ### Composing SIRD routers

 You can compose multiple routers together, because Routes are partial functions.
-So you can split your routes in smaller and more focused routers and later compose then in an application router.
+So you can split your routes in smaller and more focused routers and later compose them in an application router.
 For example, considering the `ApiRouter` above and a new `SinglePageApplicationRouter` like:

 @[spa-sird-router](code/ApiRouter.scala)